wingzero0/docker-spring-boot-oauth2/README.md

 # TODO write example about authorization_code
 ```

-use access token to visit resource server
+use access token to visit resource server (you need to stop role-server and run with ssoresourceserver)
 ```bash
 curl -v http://localhost:8082/res/user/read -H "Authorization: Bearer xxxx"
 ```